Ledig stilling på Universitetet i Oslo

 - Prof. Stian Svelle, phone: +47 228 55454, e-mail: [email protected]

-For question regarding our application system, please contact HR Adviser Ørjan Pretorius, [email protected]
+For technical questions regarding the recruitment system, please contact HR Adviser Ørjan Pretorius, e-mail: [email protected].